feathersjs/feathers/docs/api/schema/typebox.md

 const R = Type.Ref(T)
 ```

-For a more example see the [result and data schema](#result-and-data-schemas) section.
+For a more detailed example see the [result and data schema](#result-and-data-schemas) section.